F4-Group/fack/README.md

 * `STATSD_APPNAME`: used to identify app in statsd and graphite, defaults to `statsDPrefix.appname-dyno-workerName` where `statsDPrefix` is either env `STATSD_PREFIX` or etcd `/server/statsd/prefix` or hostname, and workerName comes from env var `WORKER_NAME`
 * `WORKER_NAME`: to be used when server start "child" processes.
-It modifies statsd prefix
+It modifies statsd prefix and unique process name